-Recreational opportunities abound at U.S. Army Corps of Engineers Cape Cod Canal and federal flood risk management reservoirs in New England.
-Most areas usually feature small lakes with facilities designed for day use such as picnicking, swimming, boating, fishing and hunting.
+Recreational opportunities abound at U.S. Army Corps of Engineers (USACE) Cape Cod Canal and federal flood risk management reservoirs in New England.
+Most areas usually feature small lakes with facilities designed for day-use such as picnicking, swimming, boating, fishing and hunting.
 There are also a few facilities for overnight camping.

-Fishing is permitted at all federal flood risk management reservoirs in Connecticut, Massachusetts, New Hampshire and Vermont.
+Fishing is permitted at all federal flood risk management reservoirs in Connecticut, Massachusetts, New Hampshire, and Vermont.
 The only requirement to fish is a state license and adherence to state regulations.
 Check with state agencies for seasons and complete regulations.
-Many areas are stocked by state fish and wildlife agencies.

 Developed facilities are available at a number of locations.
 Many of these areas are open to individuals or small groups free of charge.
-Large groups may be required to reserve group use picnic shelters, with picnic tables and grills, which are available at many sites, with additional fees for extra tables and for a 15-amp electrical circuit (if available).
+Large groups may be required to reserve group-use picnic shelters, with picnic tables and grills, which are available at many sites, with additional fees for extra tables and for a 15-amp electrical circuit (if available).
 Special use permit fees are required if an individual or group/organization is conducting a nonpublic use activity (field trials, race event, camporee, boat regatta, fishing derby, music-cultural festival) where management control is appropriate.
 It should be noted that extra sanitation, trash collection, or grass mowing are to be provided by the permittee, and a performance bond may be required.
 Athletic playing fields, available at many sites, may be reserved for a fee.

 Specific information about facilities and fees is listed on the following pages.
-Additional information may be obtained by calling or visiting the website of the Cape Cod Canal or the appropriate project office listed in the project description.
+Additional information may be obtained by calling or visiting the website.
 With the exception of fishing, which is dictated by state fishing seasons, most recreation areas are open from Memorial Day through the middle of September.

-The National Recreation Reservation Service (NRRS) makes it possible for campers to make reservations for campsites at our three campgrounds, as well as nearly 40,000 Corps of Engineers and USDA Forest Service campsites nationwide.
-Campers can reserve campsites as much as 240 days in advance and for as long as 14 nights in one location.
-It is now possible to camp your way across the U.S.A., entirely at federal campgrounds, with the peace of mind that your campsite is there waiting for you each night.
-A camper can also log on the NRRS web site and do all the reservation transactions on the internet.
+The Recreation One Stop (R1S) makes it possible for campers to make reservations for campsites at our three campgrounds, as well as nearly 40,000 USACE and USDA Forest Service campsites nationwide.
 The toll free phone line is 877-444-6777 and the web site is www.recreation.gov.

 Outreach programs and presentations by Park Rangers on a variety of subjects are available to schools and civic organizations by request.
-Popular subjects include environmental education, the water cycle and conservation, water safety, and the history and functions of the Corps of Engineers.
+Popular subjects include environmental education, the water cycle and conservation, water safety, and the history and functions of the USACE.
 In addition, during the summer, interpretive programs are scheduled for visitors at many projects.
 Programs may include visits to the dam, natural science, local history, recreation safety, "Junior Park Ranger" programs, fishing, etc.

-America the Beautiful the National Parks, Federal Recreation Lands passes
+America the Beautiful - the National Parks, Federal Recreation Lands passes